During dinner in the Danish village of Ærøskøbing, the restaurant chef stopped by the table. “How is your fish?” he asked.

 Grauballe Man at Moesgård Museum is the world’s best-preserved bog body.
 He lived during the early 200s BCE.
 The bog protected his body for over two-thousand years until it was discovered in 1952 near the village of Grauballe in Jutland.
 His skin looks like tanned leather.
 His hands are so well-preserved fingerprints have been taken.

 I noticed that today’s Vikings are even restrained with their graffiti.
 In Naples, Italy, every square inch of every surface is covered.
-In Copenhagen only symbols of the establishment are scrawled upon–utility boxes and trash dumpsters.
+In Copenhagen only symbols of the establishment, such as utility boxes and trash dumpsters, are scrawled upon.
 Any more would be, well, inappropriate.

 Early in my stay, I was reprimanded by a stranger for crossing a narrow street against the light while no traffic was approaching.
 I learned my lesson.